 PKI is an enabling technology – it enables users of an insecure public network (such as the internet) to securely and privately exchange data through the use of a public/private cryptographic key pair that is obtained and shared through a trusted authority.

 It is made up of:

-- One or more directories where the certificates or public keys are held
+3. One or more directories where the certificates or public keys are held

 Virtual Private Networks